Swimming Safely and Advice to Prevent Drowning

 - If lifeguards give you directions or instructions from the stand, obey them.
 Look out for warning signs and flags:

-- Red flag means it’s dangerous to swim.
+- A red flag means it’s dangerous to swim.

 - Red and yellow flag means lifeguards are on patrol and you should swim in the area between flags.